USEPA/WNTR/documentation/resilience.rst

    Demand                                 To determine the number of node-time pairs above or below a specified demand threshold,
                                           use the :class:`~wntr.metrics.misc.query` method on results.node['demand'].
                                           This method can be used to compute the fraction of delivered demand, from [OsKS02]_.

    Water service availability             Water service availability is the ratio of delivered demand to the expected demand.
                                           This metric can be computed as a function of time or space using the :class:`~wntr.metrics.hydraulic.water_service_availability` method.
+                                          This method can be used to compute the fraction of delivered volume, from [OsKS02]_.

    Todini index                           The Todini index [Todi00]_ is related to the capability of a system to overcome
                                           failures while still meeting demands and pressures at the nodes.
 The Todini index defines resilience at a specific time as a measure of surplus